sebinsua/jstruct/README.md

 This accepts two arguments: `definition`, the definition of the object that should be returned from the transformation, and `object` the data that should be transformed.

-A definition is a deep key-value object in which the values are all selector strings/instances - the former being converted into the latter on execution.
+A definition is a collection of selector strings/instances - the former being converted into the latter on execution.
+It can be a (deep) object/array or even just a single selector.

 This function is [curried by default](http://en.wikipedia.org/wiki/Currying).
 If you do not supply all of the arguments required for computation it will return a function with the arguments already supplied bound to it.